 Create a new bucket.
 The region mostly doesn’t matter unless you know that the bulk of your traffic comes from one place.
 If it does, pick the closest region.
 Make sure you enable logs when it prompts you.
 This will be useful for tracking & analytics later.

-.rb - those are server side files that can’t be executed on S3.
+.rb - those are server side files that can’t be

 You can upload straight from the browser or you can set up access keys to connect via a file transfer client.
 I use Transmit for my file transfer needs, but CyberDuck is a good free alternative.
 Both have options for connecting to S3 buckets.